learn-anything/alfred-workflows/contributing.md

 - Check your spelling and grammar.
 - If you are unsure about anything, feel free to [open up an issue](https://github.com/learn-anything/alfred-workflows/issues/new) and we will help you.

-Your contributions are always welcome!
 Thank you for your suggestions! 💜